 Europe represents the heart of global vaccine research and production.
-In 11 European countries, 1.7 billion doses of vaccine are produced.
-76 % of the vaccine doses produced worldwide come from the 27 European production sites.
-86 % of the vaccine doses produced in Europe are distributed globally.
-More than 50 % go to humanitarian aid programmes.
+In 11 European countries, 1.7 billion doses (without COVID-19) of vaccine are produced.
+76% of the vaccine doses produced worldwide (exclusive COVID-19) come from the 27 European production sites.
+86% of the vaccine doses produced in Europe are distributed globally.
+More than 50% go to humanitarian aid programmes.
 Vaccine research focuses on the development of "next-generation" vaccines and vaccines that protect against more diseases than ever before (such as research on vaccine against COVID-19, see chapter 7.8).